kcp-dev/kcp/docs/content/concepts/quickstart-tenancy-and-apis.md

 Besides publishing APIs and reconciliating the related resources service providers' controllers may need access to core resources or resources exported by other services in the user workspaces as part of their duties.
 This access needs for security reason to get authorized. `permissionClaims` address this need.

-A service provider wanting to access `ConfigMaps` needs to specify such a claim in the `APIExport`:
+A service provider wanting to access `ConfigMaps` needs to specify such a claim in the `APIExport`.
+They also need to specify what operations they need/request via `verbs`.

 ```yaml
 spec: